ErpNetDocs/webclient/inventory-control/receive.md

 ### Prerequisites

+Make sure you've set the correct document type for this operation within the Inventory Control **[Settings](settings.md)**.

-You'll be prompted to select the order document for which you want to confirm ordered product quantities.
+You'll then be prompted to select the document for which you want to confirm received product quantities.

 ![Receive](pictures/inv_con_receivenew.png)

-When you tap on one, you'll be taken to the **Receive** module.
+If you tap on one, you'll be taken to the **Receive** module.

 ![Receive](pictures/inv_con_receive_modulenew.png)